Amcol188/criticalowl/content/privacypolicy.md

 ## THIRD-PARTY DATA
 The advertisements on our Websites are served by third-party advertising partners.
 You can find a list of the advertising partners we work with here.
 Please note that our third-party advertising partners and the advertisers that run ads on our Websites may also use cookies, beacons or other tracking technologies to collect information about our users.
 These advertising partners may use this information about you combined with your browsing activity on other sites on the Internet to deliver advertisements and promotions that may be of more interest to you.

 We work with these advertising partners to ensure that any use of personal data is done in accordance with local jurisdiction laws, such as the EU General Data Protection Regulation 2016/679 (“GDPR”).
-For more detailed information on how we comply with such regulations, please send us an email at [info@contentreach.net](mailto:info@contentreach.net).
+For more detailed information on how we comply with such regulations, please send us an email at [info "@" contentreach.net].

 ## KEEPING YOUR DATA SAFE
 We treat all Company data, including the data described in this policy, confidentially.
 We do not share, sell, or transfer data except in the following circumstances: